Lexrion/Mushroom-Classification-AI/README.md

 1. Make sure that the Jetson Inference library and Python3 are installed onto your Jetson Nano
 2. Download the resnet18.onnx from here: https://drive.google.com/file/d/1nJQ_zokjQnc0We8meOpn65rSyyjDxecM/view?usp=sharing
 3. Download the dataset from Google Drive found here: https://drive.google.com/drive/folders/1T5EkuFzoUcHmQwJiqkJ6RPwOdLPVesdY?usp=sharing
-4. Open the terinal to navigate to the classification directory:
+4. Open the terminal to navigate to the classification directory:
 `cd jetson-inference/python/training/classsification`
 5. Set the net and data variables:
 `NET=models/mushroom_classification_15_v2 `